Football in Catalonia: 1920s

 From 1920 until the Spanish Civil War, football achieved enormous popularity and acceptance in Catalonia.
 In the decade 1920–30, there is already football all over the country.
 The rivalry between Espanyol and Barcelona is getting stronger and stronger and this causes passions to be unleashed during these years.
 Two legendary figures stood out: Ricardo Zamora and Josep Samitier.

 On the other hand, in 1920 the Spanish team participated for the first time in an international competition, the Antwerp Olympics, where they won the silver medal.
 The first selector was the Catalan Paco Bru, and among the players chosen (selected entirely from Catalan, Basque and Galician clubs) we find Barcelona players Ricardo Zamora, Josep Samitier, Agustin Sancho and Félix Sesúmaga.

 La Liga

-Since La Liga was formed in 1928, seven Catalan clubs have played in the Primera Division.
-These include FC Barcelona who have never been relegated and RCD Espanyol who have only missed out on four seasons in the top division.
-CE Sabadell FC played for 14 seasons in the Primera Division.
-CE Europa, founding members of La Liga have played three seasons while Gimnàstic de Tarragona, UE Lleida and CD Condal all made brief appearances.
+Since La Liga was founded in 1929, eight Catalan clubs have played in the Primera División, six of which are still active today.
+FC Barcelona have never been relegated, while RCD Espanyol have spent most of their history in the top division.
+Girona FC debuted in Primera División in 2017–18 and later returned after relegation.
+CE Sabadell FC are the non-top-flight Catalan club with the most Primera División seasons.
+Gimnàstic de Tarragona and CE Europa also competed several seasons in the league, with Europa being one of La Liga’s founding members alongside Barcelona and Espanyol.
+Meanwhile, the now-defunct CD Condal and UE Lleida made only brief appearances in the top division.

-Girona FC played its first season in La Liga in 2017–18 season.

-Twelve other clubs FC Barcelona B, CF Reus Deportiu, Terrassa FC, CF Badalona, UE Llagostera, UE Figueres, UE Sant Andreu, Palamós CF, CE L´Hospitalet, CE Júpiter, EC Granollers and CFJ Mollerussa have all played in the Segunda Division.
+Twelve other Catalan clubs have played in the Segunda División, six of which currently compete in semi-professional divisions (tiers 3–5): FC Barcelona Atlètic (formed from the merger of CD Condall), Terrassa FC, UE Sant Andreu, CF Badalona, CE L'Hospitalet, and CFJ Mollerussa.
+In addition, four other clubs currently play in the regional non-professional divisions: CE Júpiter, UE Figueres, Palamós CF, and EC Granollers.
+Meanwhile, Som Maresme FC (formerly UE Llagostera) are currently on hiatus due to being unable to compete in any division, while CF Reus Deportiu have been dissolved.

+Professional & Semi-Professional Football Clubs in Catalonia

+These are the professional and semi-professional football clubs in Catalonia that have competed up to the Segunda División level or higher.